Menu

 Several other species of Ilex grow in Florida: Ilex cassine, Dahoon; Ilex ambigua, Sand Holly; Ilex glabra, Gallberry; and Ilex vomitoria, Yaupon.

-American Holly 2
+American Holly with berries

-American Holly 3
+American Holly with berries tree

 Visit our Tree Campus homepage for more information.